launchdarkly/LaunchDarkly-Docs/src/content/topics/home/managing-users/users-dashboard.md

 [/block]

 <Callout intent="alert">
-  <Callout.Title>Exceeding your Monthly Active Users limit</Callout.Title>
+  <CalloutTitle>Exceeding your Monthly Active Users limit</CalloutTitle>
-   <Callout.Description>We never stop or throttle LaunchDarkly services based on your Monthly Active Users (MAU) limits, but we may not save all user information for users beyond your MAU.
+   <CalloutDescription>We never stop or throttle LaunchDarkly services based on your Monthly Active Users (MAU) limits, but we may not save all user information for users beyond your MAU.
-For more information about MAU, see [Usage metrics](./usage-metrics).</Callout.Description>
+For more information about MAU, see [Usage metrics](./usage-metrics).</CalloutDescription>
 </Callout>